mdenoronha/dating-app/README.md

 Selecting cancel cancels subscription and redirects to account | Successful Selecting reactivate reactivates subscription and redirects to account | Successful **Chat and User Interaction** |
-Chat conversation page returns chat.html and 200 respons (when conditions are met) | Successful Submitting a message creates a message record and redirect to chat | Successful Chat home returns chat_home.html and 200 response (when no conversations are created) | Successful Chat home returns chat_home.html and 200 response (with message received) | Successful
+Chat conversation page returns chat.html and 200 response (when conditions are met) | Successful Submitting a message creates a message record and redirect to chat | Successful Chat home returns chat_home.html and 200 response (when no conversations are created) | Successful Chat home returns chat_home.html and 200 response (with message received) | Successful